 Unlike the SPT algorithms, which aim at minimizing the distance (or cost) from the sender to each receiver, the goal of MCT algorithms is to minimize the overall cost of the multicast tree.
 MCT algorithms for multicast routing are based on the minimum Steiner tree problem, which is NP-complete.
 (NP-complete problems [4] are a class of problems for which the best known algorithms are essentially brute-force solutions that take exponential time in the worst case, and it is widely believed that it is impossible to solve them efficiently.)
-Thus several heuristics have been proposed to compute approximate Steiner trees [2], e.g., the 2-approximation heuristic proposed by Kou et al. [5], and the 11/6-approximation algorithm by Zelikovsky [6].
+Thus several heuristics have been proposed to compute approximate Steiner trees [2], for example, the 2-approximation heuristic proposed by Kou et al. [5] and the 11/6-approximation algorithm by Zelikovsky [6].

 The total cost of a Steiner tree is less than the total cost of a corresponding SPT, by definition of Steiner trees.
-However the maximum distance between the sender and any receiver in a Steiner tree is typically longer than that in a SPT.
-This means that the average path length in a Steiner tree is more than that in a SPT.
+However, the maximum